Dynamics and proliferation of turbulent stripes in plane-Poiseuille and plane-Couette flows: Results

-In order to quantify the different nature of the stripe proliferation dynamics in Couette and channel flow, a statistical description of the streak nucleation process is needed.
-To this end, we reproduce the spacetime diagrams of \figref{spacetime}(a,c) with a binary colour scheme, see \figref{spacetime}(b,d).
-Here, anywhere with positive/negative streamwise velocity fluctuation is shown in red/blue and we mark the nucleation events with white dots.
-A newly created streak is marked only if it survives for at least 10 advective time units (as in \cite{couliou2016spreading}).
-In Couette flow nucleation events may happen `randomly' at any point in space and time, while in channel flow new streaks are generated only at the downstream tip.
+In order to quantify the different nature of the stripe internal growth mechanism in \pcf{} and \ppf{}, a statistical description of the streak nucleation process is needed.
+To this end, we reproduce the spacetime diagrams of \figref{spacetime}(a,c) with a binary colour scheme in \figref{spacetime}(b,d) (and analogously for the second set of stripes shown in \figref{spacetime2}).
+Here, anywhere with positive/negative streamwise velocity fluctuation is shown in red/blue, and we mark the nucleation events with white dots.
+A newly created streak is marked only if it survives for at least 10 advective time units (as in \cite{couliou2016spreading,couliou2015thesis}).
+In \pcf{} flow nucleation events may happen `randomly' at any point in space and time, while in \ppf{} flow new streaks are generated only at the downstream tip.

-It should be pointed out that in channel flow it is difficult, from the spacetime diagrams, to completely rule out streak generation inside the stripe.
-To ascertain this, we have drawn two inclined lines on top of \figref{spacetime}(a) bounding the downstream and upstream fronts (excluding the diffusive tail in the latter case).
+It should be pointed out that in \ppf{} it is difficult, from the spacetime diagrams, to completely rule out streak generation inside the stripe.
+To ascertain this, we have drawn two inclined lines on top of figures \ref{fig/spacetime}(a) and \ref{fig/spacetime2}(a) bounding the downstream and upstream fronts (excluding the diffusive tail in the latter case).
 Since these two lines are parallel to each other, there appears to be no net growth in this core region.
-This can also be seen in Supplementary Movie 3 showing streamwise velocity fluctuations in channel flow in the frame of reference co-moving with the downstream tip.
+This can also be seen in Supplementary Movie 3 showing streamwise velocity fluctuations in \ppf{} in the frame of reference co-moving with the downstream tip.
 Here, it is clear that streaks are created at the downstream tip, with no apparent creation of new streaks elsewhere, and travel upstream along the stripe.
-Given that streaks remain by and large parallel as inferred from \figref{spacetime}(a) we can conclude that indeed there is no creation of new streaks inside the stripe's interior.
+Given that streaks remain by and large parallel as inferred from figures \ref{fig/spacetime}(a) and \ref{fig/spacetime2}(a), we can conclude that indeed there is no creation of new streaks inside the stripe's interior.